Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 ## Harmony Code Configuration Options

 Each block in the MHC Project Graph may need to be configured through parameters for the specific application.
 These parameters are accessed by selecting the block with the mouse, and appear in the Configuration Options window, where they can be edited.
-The next section describes the configuration of the USB, Math, and Codec component blocks for the USB Speaker with “Bass Boost” application
+The next section describes the configuration of the USB, Math, and Codec component blocks for the USB Speaker with ï¿½Bass Boostï¿½ application

 ## USB Configuration

 The application uses USB Library as a "Device" stack, which will connect to a "Host".
-The USB High Speed Driver is set to “Full Speed”, V1.0 interface (not “High Speed”, V2.0 Interface):
+The USB High Speed Driver is set to ï¿½Full Speedï¿½, V1.0 interface (not ï¿½High Speedï¿½, V2.0 Interface):

 ![](graphics/usb_speaker_bb_full_speed.png)

-The USB Device Layer is configured by selecting Product ID Selection as “usb_speaker_demo” with an endpoint buffer size of 64 (bytes).
-The Product String Selection is changed to “Harmony USB Speaker w/Bass Boost Example”.
+The USB Device Layer is configured by selecting Product ID Selection as ï¿½usb_speaker_demoï¿½ with an endpoint buffer size of 64 (bytes).
+The Product String Selection is changed to ï¿½Harmony USB Speaker w/Bass Boost Exampleï¿½.
 This information will be used to generate the fullSpeedConfigurationDescriptor array variable structure (located in initialization.c under the config folder) that defines the enumeration of device functions with the USB Host.
 This structure defines the connection to the host at 48 Khz with 16 bit stereo channel data.

 ![](graphics/usb_speaker_bb_device_config.png)